 By default, administrator logging logs every recording reason after the policy query completes.
-This case might generate a large number of logs.
+This behavior might generate many logs.
 To improve the performance and save the storage, disable this kind of logging in the registry.

 1. As an administrator, log on to the machine hosting the Session Recording server.
 2. Open the Registry Editor.
 3. Browse to HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\SmartAuditor\Server.
 4. Set the value of EnableRecordingActionLogging to: 0: disable the recording reason logging 1: enable the recording reason logging